 What Is a MS in Psychology?

-A MS in Psychology is a graduate degree that prepares recipients for a variety of careers.
-It also can serve as a building block to entering doctoral studies, and programs typically take about two years to complete.
+An MS in Psychology is a graduate degree that prepares recipients for a variety of careers.
+It also can serve as a building block to entering doctoral studies, and an MS program typically takes about two years to complete.
 Online MS in Psychology programs sometimes offer accelerated options in which ambitious students can finish in around 18 months.

 While coursework varies by institution and personal interests, students in psychology master’s programs often take these classes:

 Some students focus on general psychology.
 Others gear their master’s program to a specific area.
 Some niche choices include: